Visionary

 Unrecognized Talent

 Van Gogh sold only one painting during his lifetime, "The Red Vineyard".
-His work gained significant recognition only after his death, illustrating the tragic arc of his life as an artist unrecognized in his own time.
-More about his life and legacy can be explored at The Metropolitan Museum of Art.
+His work gained significant recognition only after his death, illustrating the tragic arc of his life as an artist unrecognized in his own time. | The Metropolitan Museum of Art.

 Fact #6